 Now, everyone who lives and breathes SaaS knows that the secret formula to success lies in engaged, valuable customers—and LTV measures exactly that.

 How to calculate SaaS LTV?
 There are a lot of different formulas for calculating LTV, the most basic form being:

-LTV = ARPU / Revenue or Customer churn
+LTV = ARPA / Revenue or Customer churn

 But that can cause ups and downs in your data tracking.
 To go one step further and avoid abrupt peaks and troughs, here’s the advanced SaaS LTV calculation we recommend:

 LTV = ( ARPA * Gross Margin % ) / Net Revenue Churn Rate